Leon Stephan, Advivo’s Managing Partner, outlines the essentials for raising capital from investors.

 - Be as detailed as possible with supporting facts to ensure a potential investor is not left with doubts or asking questions,

-- Anticipate potential questions and answer them before they are asked; and,
+- Anticipate potential questions and address them before they are asked; and,

 - Identify all risks and put forward appropriate mitigating strategies.